meghaarajeev/Frostcode-PackMate-project/README.md

 *Google Cloud Vision API* swiftly categorizes them.
 The app interface displays a detailed list.
 *Google Material Design* ensures easy navigation.
+The additional features that are implemented in this application are:
+*Travel Packing Suggestions* - This feature allows to provide a rough suggestions for the journey and for the packing according to the destination place.
+*Reminders* - Provides timely notifications for any schedules related to the journey.
+*CheerPack* - It is and engaging section in our app that includes fun tricks and tips that would make your journey easier and would make it easy to handle the items.